Luke O'Neill (footballer): Southend United

 O'Neill rejoined Southend United, by this time in League One, on 22 August 2015 on a one-month loan.
 He had his Burnley contract terminated by mutual consent on 1 September 2015, ahead of a permanent transfer to Southend on a two-year contract.
 He scored his first goal for Southend in a 3-1 win against Millwall on 17 September 2016.

 Gillingham

 O'Neill signed for League One club Gillingham on 6 June 2017 on a two-year contract.
 He was released by Gillingham at the end of the 2018–19 season.

 AFC Wimbledon

 O'Neill signed for League One club AFC Wimbledon on 4 July 2019 on a contract of undisclosed length.
 He scored his first goal for Wimbledon in an EFL Cup tie against rivals Milton Keynes Dons on 13 August 2019.
 O'Neill was released by the club at the end of the 2020–21 season.

 Return to Kettering Town

 In November 2021, he dropped back into non-League football when he signed for National League North club Kettering Town on a free transfer, having previously spent time on loan there in 2011.

 Stevenage

 O'Neill signed for League Two club Stevenage on 3 January 2022.
 He was released at the end of the season.

+Ebbsfleet United

+On 30 June 2022, O'Neill signed for National League South side Ebbsfleet United, where he would go on to win the 2022–23 league title.
+He departed the club at the end of the 2024–25 season.

+Welling United

+In June 2025, O'Neill joined Isthmian League Premier Division club Welling United.
+In October 2025, he was named interim assistant manager to Rod Stringer following the sacking of Lee Martin.